leanhvu21042001/leanhvu21042001/README.md

 # Hi there 👋
 My name is LAV.
 I love many things, but programming has had a special place in my heart ever since a young age.
 Here is some info on me.

-🌱 I’m currently learning ReactJS, Laravel, Java, ...
+🌱 I’m currently learning ReactJS, NodeJS, ExpressJS, NestJS, Laravel, Java, C# ...

 📫 How to reach me: https://www.facebook.com/nhatcungtom